leafac/leafac.com/src/pages/curriculum-vitae.md

 <summary>Details</summary>

 - Daitan Group is an outsourcing company for telecom applications.
-- I worked with customers from the Silicon Valley.
+- Worked directly with customers from the Silicon Valley.
-- I developed a web service in Java EE for a telecom platform and a web administration tool in PHP for a video conferencing system.
+- Developed a web service in Java EE for a telecom platform and a web administration tool in PHP for a video conferencing system.
-- I taught a course about version control with Git.
+- Taught a course about version control with Git.

 </details>